 Running past Sutton Hoo and through the villages of Sutton, Alderton and Bawdsey, the road is wide enough for our van with one or two small grocery stores en route.

-There will usually be a motorhome-sized space along the riverside or on the quayside itself, unless you’re visiting in peak periods.
+Once you’ve arrived at Bawdsey Quay, there will usually be a motorhome-sized space along the riverside or on the quayside itself, unless you’re visiting in peak periods.

 So, we’ll keep parking right by the river and watch the glorious sunsets – and suggest you do the same!